Every tradition has a Beginning

-Blessed with the 'personal touch', Mendy (and our team) treat each guest as part of our family, with a warm and intimate atmosphere and the utmost attention to your needs.
+Blessed with the 'personal touch', Mendy (and our team) treat each guest as part of our family, with a warm and intimate atmosphere and meticulous attention to your needs.
 Do you have a special request?
 Can't find your activity?
 Do you need special seating?
 Our professional staff take pride in enhancing your Pesach Yom Tov experience; We're here to help.
-Our warm and gracious hospitality hostesses, dining room hostesses, and immaculate wait staff are experienced in providing the utmost in service.
-And for larger groups that opt for private dining, we offer your own dedicated maitre d, with personal and individualized dining service.
+Our gracious hospitality hostesses, dining room hostesses, and immaculate wait staff are experienced in providing the utmost in service.
+And for larger groups that opt for private dining, we offer your own personal and dedicated maitre d, with individualized dining service.

 Whether it's your first year with us or your second, fourth, or thirtieth, we look forward to welcoming you to an incomparable holiday experience.
 Let us give you a chance to settle in, celebrate, relax, and reconnect with your loved ones, for isn't that what traditions are all about?